AlexTedeschi/Implementation-of-NETS/README.md

 ## 3. Configuration
 We are currently trying to implement the NETS algorithm in JAVA and run on **JDK 17.0.4.1.**
+Code from utilities and non algorithm functions was brought over Certain printouts, variables, and constructors were eliminated to improve time Main algorithms were recoded

 ## 4. Proposed Parameters
 ```